DominicOram/mx-bluesky-fork/pull_request_template.md

 Fixes #ISSUE

 Link to dodal PR (if required): #XXX
-(remember to update `setup.cfg` with the dodal commit tag if you need it for tests to pass!)
+(remember to update `pyproject.toml` with the dodal commit tag if you need it for tests to pass!)

 ### Instructions to reviewer on how to test: